 Native American Bread - Navajo Fry Bread

-There are many names that Indian bread has.
-It is also called Navajo Fry Bread.
+There are many names Native American bread has.
+It is also called Navajo Fry Bread or Frybread.
 The Navajo themselves call it "ntsidiigwoo".
 We have it on ours Travel through the USA and Canada frequently discovered.
-However, it always comes on the table in the kitchens of the First Nations.
-Baking it out in fat doesn't exactly make it the healthiest type of bread.
+However, it is always served in First Nations kitchens.
+Baking it out in fat doesn't exactly make it the healthiest kind of bread.
 But it tastes delicious.
-Fry Bread is also diverse.
-You can eat it with sweet ingredients.
+In addition, fry bread is diverse.
+It can be eaten with sweet ingredients.
 But it also tastes great when prepared as a taco.
+It's good in the camping kitchen cook on the go.

 This is how you enjoy Fry Bread with the Tutchone Indians in the Yukon